 Looking for small foyer ideas?
 This reveal will get your wheels turning to plan your own entryway design!
 Come see how our entryway decor looks in this modern farmhouse entryway reveal!

 If you’re on the hunt for farmhouse foyer ideas, you’re going to love this one!
-We incorporated a super easy to make DIY keyholder, built a DIY bench and shelves with coat hooks on the wall.
+We incorporated a super easy-to-make DIY keyholder and built a DIY bench and shelves with coat hooks on the wall.

-We finished the modern farmhouse entryway up by decorating it with throw pillows, a faux fiddle leaf fig tree and a cool box with wheels under the bench to store shoes!
-Ready to be inspired with tons of modern farmhouse entryway ideas?
+We finished the modern farmhouse entryway up by decorating it with throw pillows, a faux fiddle leaf fig tree, and a cool box with wheels under the bench to store shoes!
+Ready to be inspired by tons of modern farmhouse entryway ideas?
 Let’s dive in!

 Want to see our other renovation projects?
 Check out our full home tour here!